Tanya

 Studies in the USA

-There are thirty accredited vet schools in the USA, but not all of them conduct studies into feline health.
+There are thirty accredited vet schools in the USA, but not all of them conduct studies into feline health (although University of California at Davis has formed a new college specialising in nephrology and urology).
 I check them all at intervals to see what research they are conducting.
 Below I list the current trials I am aware of that may be of use to CKD cats.

 Current Studies in the USA